 Test & Itchen

 There was a natural growth of EFG into its neighbouring river catchment, due to the fact that Test & Itchen farmers applied to join EFG.
-This river catchment became EFG’s first new ‘cell’.
-A Steering Group was formed, chaired by farmer Simon Browne.
 The farmers have the same three broad environmental objectives and are also focused on protecting the rare chalk streams as well as looking at wildflower meadows which have been in great decline since the First World War.

 Similarly to the Test & Itchen ‘cell’, EFG has grown into its other neighbouring river catchment, the Dorset Stour.
 With members growing in the area rapidly, local farmers and cluster facilitators are in the process of building a local steering group for this area.